jeremenichelli/jeremenichelli.github.io/_posts/2017-03-01-react-views-smooth-transitions.md

 }
 ```

 Still, this might not _just_ work.
-The browsers still needs to do some processing so animating right away will have no effect.
+Browsers still need time to _upgrade_ the elements affected so animating right away will have no effect.

 ## time

-There are to paths we can take here.
+There are two paths we can take here.

 We could delay our animation enough time for the browsers to run optimizations but as little as possible so users don’t notice the delay.